roots/docs/trellis/windows.md

 If you're already using Pageant, then you can [install `ssh-pageant`](https://github.com/cuviper/ssh-pageant#installation) to act as a proxy between Pageant and `ssh` (or `vagrant ssh`), otherwise [GitHub provides an excellent guide](https://help.github.com/articles/working-with-ssh-key-passphrases/#auto-launching-ssh-agent-on-msysgit) for automatically starting `ssh-agent` in [Babun](http://babun.github.io/)/[Cygwin](https://cygwin.com/index.html), [Git for Windows](https://git-for-windows.github.io/), or any other Unix shell emulation on Windows.
 If you use [cmder](http://cmder.net/), then simply type [`agent`](https://github.com/cmderdev/cmder/blob/master/bin/agent.cmd) in your console, and it will automatically load your keys and start the ssh-agent.

+## Improving performance with VirtualBox
+VirtualBox on Windows is known to have poor performance when using synced directories with many files (for example - when developing with Sage)

+This can be mitigated by installing the `vagrant-winnfsd` and `vagrant-bindfs` plugins.
+If both of these are installed, Trellis will detect and use them.
+No other software is required as the vagrant-winnfsd plugin comes bundled with WinNFSD.

+Before running the initial `vagrant up`, make sure that both of these plugins are installed.

+In addition, `vagrant-winnfsd` requires Administrator privileges when doing the initial provisioning.
+If UAC is enabled, make sure the initial `vagrant up` is run from a command prompt with elevated privileges (Run as Administrator).

+WinNFSD is no longer being actively maintained, and there is currently no good replacement for Vagrant on Windows.
+If the `vagrant-winnfsd` plugin is not working in your environment, you can revert to the default VirtualBox folder sync method by doing a `vagrant halt` and uninstalling the `vagrant-winnfsd` plugin.

 ## Other notes
 There may also be issues with permissions/UAC and symlinks.
 See this [comment](https://github.com/roots/trellis/issues/8#issuecomment-43346116).